 Made from CNC cut solid aluminum, the Ideal Electrician Level, one of the smallest members of our test group, earns our top overall spot thanks to its versatility and durability.
-We immediately liked that the packaging includes two extra acrylic vials that are easy to replace with an allen wrench.
+The packaging includes two durable acrylic vials that are easy to replace with an allen wrench in case of breakage.
 The conduit thumb screw was very easy to use, and we especially liked that the magnets were embedded on a grooved rail so that it snugly adhered to pipe materials.
 Its versatility is appealing, boasting five levels: a bull's eye, horizontal, vertical, 30, and 45 degrees.
-This little level has easy to read bubbles with a slow viscosity our testers preferred over more watery competitors.
+This little level has easy-to-read bubbles with a slow viscosity our testers preferred over more watery competitors.
 Although the vials were smaller than others, the color contrast with the aluminum frame and neon-colored liquid made for easy reading, even in low light.
-Our testers appreciated that the zero mark on the ruler coincided with the edge of the ruler.
-This allows the user to measure in a corner or against a surface.
+Our testers appreciated that the zero mark on the ruler coincided with the edge of the ruler allowing the user to measure in a corner or against a surface without a gap.
 Though it may seem obvious, only the Ideal and the Milwaukee shared this feature.
 Most levels had the zero mark set back as much as 1⅝ inch from the edge of the level.
-The one-handed, grooved, thumb screw mates well onto conduit and piping, holding fast at all angles.
+The one-handed, grooved thumb screw mates well onto conduit and piping, holding fast at all angles.

-There isn't much to complain about other than the price, but we think it's worth the money with lots of well thought out attributes.
+Other than the price, there isn't much to complain about.
+We think it's worth the money with lots of well-thought-out attributes.
 If you are an electrician, plumber, or professional of any kind, this is a great product to keep in your back pocket or tool belt.

 The Empire was the favorite among budget-priced levels.
 The fluid in the vial had a slow viscosity that returned to a single bubble immediately and didn't break into foamy suds after impacts.
 The plastic siding proved sturdy under durability testing and showed no cracks or breaks compared to other models in its class.
 The magnet was strong enough to hold the level inverted, but it did fall with the minimal effort of tapping two fingers against the lateral edge.

-We found the darker tinted fluid difficult to read in low light working conditions.
-The small viewing window along the top edge was also difficult to read in low light.
+We found the darker tinted fluid difficult to read in low-light working conditions.
+The small viewing window along the top edge was also difficult to read in low light and shaded corners.
 All that said, if you just need a level but want an aluminum frame, the Empire will do the job.

 For those on a tight budget or can't justify spending more than a few dollars on a level, behold the Johnson 7500M.
 Unlike other products in this review, this product provides durability not from the strength of its materials but the resiliency of the plastic.
-This level is so lightweight that our durability test had little visible effect.
+This level is so lightweight that our durability test had little visible effect on the exterior.

 The darker vials and small view windows make it harder to read, and the magnet strip was less than inspiring when tested inverted.
 But we enjoyed the bright orange color that was easy to locate in a mess of tools or at a busy worksite.
 Thanks to its great price, our testers quickly recognized the Johnson the best level for those on a shoestring budget or who only require minimal use.

 Our testers were impressed with the sturdy aluminum Milwaukee 7 Inch Billet.
-The easy to read acrylic vials are accurate and bright.
+The easy-to-read acrylic vials are accurate and bright.
 The large horizontal vial has large viewing windows along both edges and ¼ and ⅛ over one foot marking for laying pipe.
-If you plan to work with metal piping or conduit, this level bested all others in magnet strength, capable of holding a five-pound plate at 90 degrees.
+This level bested all others in magnet strength, capable of holding a five-pound plate at 90 degrees.
 If you are working in a dynamic environment, you can be assured that this torpedo level will be where you left it.
 Our testers appreciated that Milwaukee set the zero mark at the edge of the level rather than set an inch or more back from the nose as some competitors do.
 The ruler is convenient to use in a corner or against a surface.
 We all have fought cheap levels when the fluid separates into multiple bubbles, which is not a problem with this level.
 Milwaukee uses a fluid that makes it very difficult to separate the reading bubble into suds.
 No shaking or slamming the bubbles back together.
 The acrylic vials are durable, and during the drop test, this level did more damage to the concrete test surface than it received.

 It did not rate as high in extra features because the vials are glued in rather than replaceable.
 Also, the grooved edge is not magnetic.
 Still, overall this level will give even the most abusive user many years of reliable service.

 Our favorite feature of the Craftsman level was the magnified horizontal vial that is easy to read.
 Not only was it the largest vial compared to any other product we tested, the notch in the edge that it sits in allows for 270 degrees of viewing.
-The neon color of the fluid is easy to read, even in near dark conditions.
+The neon color of the fluid is easy to read and bright, even in near-dark conditions.
 The magnet held strong among the top group in testing, only failing just before the substantially more expensive competitors when jostled inverted on HVAC ducting.

-During our durability test, however, we witnessed the rubber ends loosen and work out from the metal casing.
+However, during our durability test, we witnessed the rubber ends loosen and work out from the metal casing.
 They were easy enough to push back in, but this unnecessary feature would likely disappear in a tool bag or truck over time.
 Fortunately, this does not affect the accuracy of the product and is merely a design element that gave the product a rubbery bounce on the drop test.
-The Craftsman will give the home handyman plenty of years of good service.
+The Craftsman will give the home handy-person plenty of years of good service.

 The view window on top is a little small, but the white casing around the vial assists with visibility.
 Our testers decided that for those not concerned with professional jobs or fancy extras, the Swanson fit the bill.